GautamDeepak/GEARS/Intro_RS_Prac05.md

 ![Figure 1.
 True color image](Prac5/tureColor.PNG)

+##2 Define geometry regions to plot the reflectance curve

-4. First we will specify which region to grab the spectral reflectance curve from.
-Click on new layer under the Geometry tool and create new polygons using the rectangle tool for three classes (Water, Urban, Forest) that we want to plot the spectral reflectance curve of.
-And rename each of the geometry classes accordingly.
+1. First we will specify which region (within the image) to grab the spectral reflectance curve from.
+Click on new layer under the Geometry tool and create new polygons using the rectangle tool for three classes (Water, Urban, Forest).
+Rename each of the geometry classes accordingly.

 ![Figure 2.
 Make rectangle polygons](Prac5/polygon.PNG)

-5. Change the geometry type to Feature and and define a 'label' in the properties tab.
+2. Change the 'Import as'  from 'Geometry' to 'Feature'.
+Use 'Add property' and define Property as 'label' and value as the name of the class (e.g. Water, Urban, Forest).
 Repeat for all the polygons.

 ![Figure 2.
 Defining Feature and Labels](Prac5/features.PNG)

-6. Now specify the bands that you want to use to construct the spectral reflectance curve.
-You can use all or some of the bands.
+3. Now specify the bands that you want to use to construct the spectral reflectance curve.
+You can use all the available bands or use selected bands.
 In below script, I used the bands 1-7 which include the Costal blue, blue, green, red, NIR, SWIR1 and SWIR2.

 ```JavaScript
 //Choose bands that you want to include in the spectral reflectance curve and define feature collection to use